vroomai/vst/readme.md

 This plugin has only ever been tested on Reaper and Ableton on MacOS (M2).

+## Discord

+If you want to ask any questions or follow updates - [join the discord](https://discord.gg/Ua8sqvjher)!

 ## Authors
 [Monty Anderson](https://montyanderson.net) ([Prodia Labs](https://prodia.com))